-NHS 111 Mental Health is for people of all ages who need urgent mental health support.
-For example, feeling mentally unsafe or severely distressed.
+You can call NHS 111 Mental Health if you need urgent mental health support (such as feeling mentally unsafe or severely distressed).

+Your local NHS 111 Mental Health team is for people of all ages.
 It’s available 24/7, free of charge and you can call for yourself or someone else.

 A practitioner will listen and help you get the urgent support you need.
 With your permission, they can access your notes if you’ve previously received mental health support.
 This will reduce you having to repeat information and allow our team to provide better support.